 Badrinath temple is usually visited on pilgrimage together with the other temples that make up the Char Dham in Uttarakhand.
 It's the most accessible temple out of the four, and one of the most popular temples in India.
 The number of pilgrims has grown to more than 1 million per year.
 Yet, the temple wasn't always so easy to reach.
 Before 1962, there was no road access and people had to walk over the mountains to get there.

-Due to extreme weather conditions, Badrinath temple is only open for six months of the year from the end of April to the start of November.
+Due to extreme weather conditions, Badrinath temple is only open for six months of the year from the end of April or early May to the start of November.
 The priests decide the temple's opening date on the auspicious occasion of Basant Panchami, in January or February, which marks the arrival of spring.
 The closing date is decided on Dussehra.
 Generally, the temple stays open for about 10 days after Diwali.
 In 2019, Badrinath temple was to open on May 10 and is expected to close on November 9.

 Reaching Badrinath Temple